Home Cooked Dog And Cat Foods

 Probably the most important thing you can do in preparing a homemade diet for your pet with failing kidneys is to prepare it with as much added water as possible.
 The more fluids your pet consumes, the more toxic waste products it will flush from its body through the fewer health kidney filter units (nephrons) that remain.
 The more flavorful and savory the diet you prepare, the less likely that your pet will be to lapse into its inevitable downward weight spiral.

 A study in the Journal of the American Veterinary Medical Association concluded that many recipes that you find on the Internet and in print for kidney disease are too low in balanced, absorbable protein for use in the early stages of kidney failure.
 They also noted that we really have no scientific studies that compare the results obtained from one diet recipe with those obtained from another.
 But they agreed that protein level should never be more that the amount required to meet your pet’s current needs at its particular stage of kidney failure , that water soluble vitamin levels and dietary water levels should be increased, phosphorus levels decreased and calcium and potassium levels tailored to fit the blood abnormalities your pet is encountering.
-They suggest that a board-certified veterinary nutritionist review your pet’s diet plan – making necessary ingredient adjustments as the disease progresses.
+They all suggest that a board-certified veterinary nutritionist review your pet’s diet plan – making necessary ingredient adjustments as the disease progresses.
 Expert council like that is always a good idea, and veterinarians in general practice rarely have the deep knowledge of nutrition to do it.
+Read some other hints about the best diets for dogs and cats with kidney issues here.

 Over-Weight Pets And Pets With Constipation or Anal Gland Problems